macnick/100-days-of-code/log.md

 # 100 Days Of Code - Log

+## Day 67: September 15, 2019

+**Today's Progress**: #R6D67 Got the code review for my #Ruby method clones.
+Only one bug I have to fix.
+Problem solved @ #Replit "Find the duplicates" #Ruby #100DaysOfCode #javascript #React #freeCodeCamp #microverse

+**Thoughts:** Rank 543 @ Codewars, 38964 @ Hackerrank 69234 @ Leetcode - 8 hour of study.
+Goals: 1.
+Finish the Microverse curicullum

+## Day 66: September 14, 2019

+**Today's Progress**: #R6D66 OOP fundamental concepts.
+DRY.
+Modularize your code.
+Have your classes and methods only do one thing.
+Show as little of your interfaces to the world as you can.
+Don’t make methods or classes heavily dependent on each other.
+Be lazy.
+#Ruby #100DaysOfCode #javascript #React #freeCodeCamp #microverse

+**Thoughts:** Rank 544 @ Codewars, 38964 @ Hackerrank 69234 @ Leetcode - 8 hour of study.
+Goals: 1.
+Finish the Microverse curicullum

 ## Day 65: September 13, 2019

 **Today's Progress**: #R6D65 Recap on OOP for #Ruby.
 Classes, methods, modules, how inheritance works.
 Challenge solved @ #Replit "The Median" #100DaysOfCode #javascript #React #freeCodeCamp #microverse